Canon 1D C vs 5D Mark IV

 The Canon EOS-1D C and the Canon EOS 5D Mark IV are two professional cameras that were announced, respectively, in April 2012 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1DC has a resolution of 17.9 megapixel, whereas the 5D Mark IV provides 30.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1DC has a resolution of 17.9 megapixels, whereas the 5D Mark IV provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D C vs Canon 5D Mark IV
+Body comparison: Canon 1D C vs 5D Mark IV

 The side-by-side display below illustrates the physical size and weight of the Canon 1D C and the Canon 5D Mark IV.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DC – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is considerably smaller (32 percent) than the Canon 1D C. Moreover, the 5D Mark IV is substantially lighter (42 percent) than the 1DC.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.